Click for Our treks

 Ascending to Dhaulagiri Base Camps and through the Hidden Valley involves a dangerously sudden rise in altitude.
 If you aren't previously partially acclimatized you risk serious altitude sickness in an area that is tough to escape from.

-Many groups have simply trekked clockwise, beginning from Baglung, with with only one acclimatization rest day en route to the base camps.
+Many groups have simply trekked clockwise, beginning from Darbang, with with only one acclimatization rest day en route to the base camps.
 In all cases most people were distinctly uncomfortable and some dangerously sick with AMS on reaching Hidden Valley.
 Being held up a day here by snow or an emergency would probably have killed trekkers.
 It has killed porters.
 Also expeditions and groups heading anti-clockwise from Marpha up to Hidden Valley have reported numerous worrying altitude problems.

-Instead plan to acclimatize properly first.
-There are many options: en route to Marpha you could begin with the Annapurna Circuit from Besi Sahar via Manang and the 5416m Thorung La (12-14 days and best) or, from Pokhara, start with the Annapurna Sanctuary trek (10-12 days), however simply trekking via Ghorepani and Poon Hill does not offer enough acclimatization.
-The clockwise Dhaulagiri trek could be started from Thamgas, via Dhorpatan and the Jaljala (8-9 days to Bagaraha) or, starting from Baglung, there are routes via Asnam Dhuri from the Rahughat Khola or Marang Khola.
+Instead, plan to acclimatize properly first.
+There are many options: en route to Marpha you could begin with the Annapurna Circuit or, from Pokhara, start with the Annapurna Sanctuary trek (10-12 days), however simply trekking via Ghorepani and Poon Hill does not offer enough acclimatization.

 Crew Preparation

 The reality is this is no place for porters.
-Even in October night temperatures in Hidden Valley are likely to be -15 to -20C, and in November, -18 to -25C. porters don't have the equipment to sleep outside or under rocks in these temperatures.
+Even in October night temperatures in Hidden Valley are likely to be -15 to -20C, and in November, -18 to -25C.
+Porters don't have the equipment to sleep outside or under rocks in these temperatures.
 Again some companies have killed porters in this way.

 Leaving Marpha